beelzebielsk/pin_file_builder/specification.md

 	- `HEX[0..6]` is the same as `HEX0[0..6]`
 	- `HEX[7..13]` is the same as `HEX1[0..6]`,
 	- `HEX[14..20]` is the same as `HEX2[0..6]`, et cetera.
+	- `HEX[0..20]` is the same as all three above lines examples together.
 - Writes the header for your pin file for you (TO, LOCATION).

 ### Example